 I’ve written about how I got into the alcohol business (see “My Last Job Interview” in the blog archives), but I haven’t described that gem of a first retail job.

 It was a tiny liquor store on North New Circle Road across the road from the Flaming Embers Inn and next to Foxy’s Diner.
 It was a choice location…for something…but not for a liquor store.
 The store had been purchased by the owners of the new chain Shoppers Village Liquors to acquire the liquor license.
 They were building a large and fancy new wine shop on Reynolds Road and needed a license.
-At that time this was the accepted procedure for obtaining a liquor license; buying an existing business.
+At that time, buying an existing business was the accepted procedure for obtaining a liquor license.
 Obviously, if an existing business was willing to sell, it probably was not doing much existing business…at least not enough to continue existing.

 But there’s the rub.
 In 1972, you couldn’t just buy the store, close the store, and idle the license until your new location was ready to go.
 The license had to be in use.
 Thus, a tiny shop with lousy access to a busy highway offered an employment opportunity to a theatre hippie who needed a summer job (aka; 40+ year career).

-My first day on the job consisted of learning how to operate the cash register and the price gun (22 minutes), how to break down a cardboard box (30 passionate seconds), how to lock up and set the alarm (5 minutes), and how to pronounce “Spañada” (a heinous, cheap, and versatile jug wine concoction from Gallo – it was amazing, you could boil it like a toddy, freeze it into ice cubes, spike it with fruit and/or grain alcohol, and pick up thirteen TV channels, three in color).
+My first day on the job consisted of training; learning how to operate the cash register and the price gun (22 minutes), learning how to break down a cardboard box (30 passionate seconds), learning how to lock up and set the alarm (5 minutes), and learning how to pronounce “Spañada” (a heinous, cheap, and versatile jug wine concoction from Gallo – it was amazing, you could boil it like a toddy, freeze it into ice cubes, spike it with fruit and/or grain alcohol, wax your car, and pick up thirteen TV channels, three in color).
 After my grueling 30 minutes of apprenticeship, I was left on my own for that 4pm-12m shift and every other weekday night shift for the next seven months until the store closed in November.